 Transfers and Meeting up with Olivia

-It is approximately 10-15 minutes from the airport to hotel in Guayaquil, depending on traffic.
-There is a Hilton Colón airport shuttle in Guayaquil.
-We will be collecting your arrival itineraries to prepare the hotel to have enough shuttles to meet our group at the airport on November 11.
-Otherwise, taxis are available for about $15 USD in Guayaquil.
+It is approximately 30 minutes from the airport to hotel in Guayaquil, depending on traffic.
+We will be collecting your arrival itineraries to prepare the hotel to have enough shuttles to meet our group at the airport on November 30.
+Otherwise, taxis are available for about $25 USD in Guayaquil.

-Transfers from the hotel to the Guayaquil Airport, San Cristobal airport to ship, ship to Baltra Airport and Guayaquil airport to hotel are all included.
+Transfers from the hotel to the Guayaquil Airport, San Cristobal airport to ship, ship to San Cristobal Airport and Guayaquil airport to hotel are all included.

-Our host hotel in Guayaquil is the Hilton Colon.
-Should you wish to arrive a day or two early or extend your stay, we recommend booking directly online with the hotel and request a Standard Room.
+Our host hotel in Guayaquil is the Hotel del Parque Guayaquil.
+Should you wish to arrive a day or two early or extend your stay, we recommend booking online and request a Standard Room.